Skip to content

 Module Reference

-The Couchbase module exposes one entrypoint function to create the Couchbase container, and this function receives two parameters:
+The Couchbase module exposes one entrypoint function to create the Couchbase container, and this function receives three parameters:

 • context.Context, the Go context.